From Cold War casualty to Germany’s most dynamic racecourse

 A brief history of Berlin-Hoppegarten racecourse

-In 1829 Berlin became the second German city to stage thoroughbred racing.
-About 40 years later, Hoppegarten – about 12 miles east of the city centre, Hoppegarten was the chosen location for a new green field racing and training centre and opened in 1868.
+In 1829, Berlin became the second German city to stage thoroughbred racing.
+About 40 years later, Hoppegarten – about 12 miles east of the city centre – was chosen as the location for a new green field racing and training centre and opened in 1868.
 Both the race course and the training grounds were continually improved and expanded.
 Hoppegarten soon became the centre of German racing, similar to Newmarket, Chantilly or The Curragh.
 All classic races, with the exception of the German Derby, were run at Hoppegarten, as well as most other major races in the German calendar.
 Until 1945 Hoppegarten was the leading national training center with about 1000 horses.

 No other sport suffered more than horse racing from the division of Germany and Berlin.
 In 1945 Hoppegarten found itself behind the Iron Curtain.
 Champion racehorses were moved to new stables in West Germany by their capitalist owners and many top trainers and jockeys followed, whilst racing fans amongst the two million West Berliners could no longer visit their track.
 German racing had lost its “Headquarters”.
 Racing continued through the communist era with about twenty meetings per year but crowds never reached the pre-war numbers.

-In only seven years Hoppegarten has seen spectacular growth and advanced from being an “also ran” ranking seventh amongst the big German racetracks to number three.
+Since 2008 Hoppegarten has seen significant growth and advanced from an “also ran” ranking seventh amongst the big German racetracks to number three.
 Betting per race is up by over 50% and visitor numbers have doubled.
 The big days now regularly see crowds well above 10,000.
 In July 2013 Hoppegarten was granted the status of a “Landmark of National Importance” by the Federal Government.
-A multi-year investment programme co-funded by the public sector started immediately and two of the four stands as well as architectural gems like the 1920s bandstand and the 1950s judge’s tower can be seen in their freshly renovated glory.
+A multi-year investment programme co-funded by the public sector started immediately and two of the four stands as well as architectural gems like the 1920s bandstand, the impressive 1930s main entrance and 1950s judges’ tower can be seen in their freshly renovated glory.
 Renovation of the main Grand Stand and the Club Stand as well as the enclosures will be part of the next phase costing EUR 13.5 m and are schedule for completion in 2025.